buildingSMART/BCF-XML/Documentation/README.md

 CameraViewPoint | No | Camera location
 CameraDirection | No | Camera direction
 CameraUpVector | No | Camera up vector
-FieldOfView | No | Camera’s vertical field of view angle in degrees.
-AspectRatio | No | Proportional relationship between the width and the height of the view (w/h)
+FieldOfView | No | The entire vertical field of view angle of the camera, expressed in degrees AspectRatio | No | Proportional relationship between the width and the height of the view (w/h)

 The `FieldOfView` is currently restricted to a value between 45 and 60 degrees.
 There may be viewpoints that are not within this range, therefore imports should be expecting any values between 0 and 360 degrees.
 The limitation will be dropped in the next schema release.